MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 1. In the App Center portal, select the app for which you want to add collaborators
 2. In the navigation area on the left side of the page, click **Settings**
 3. Click the **Collaborators** link
-4. Within the collaborators menu, enter the email addresses of the collaborators to invite them
+4. Within the collaborators menu, enter the email addresses of the collaborators to invite them.

 > [!IMPORTANT]
 > App Center's Collaborators feature expects that each collaborator has already [registered with App Center](#account-management) using the specified e-mail address.